xp-dojo/consumer-driven-contracts/README.md

 You now have a good idea about what the application architecture does, we can now change it a little.

-## Part 2: Using a contract test to define consumption of an existing attribute
+## Part 2: Using a contract test to define consumption of an existing data attribute

 ### First we update the consumer contract

 1. We want to include an account's description along with the account summary information in mobile app.
 Currently the Mobile app does not use this data attribute.

    There is a `description` attribute on the `AccountSummary`; it's returned by the `account-service` (producer) but is not currently used by any client (consumer).
-We'd like to include it in mobile application's contract and use the value when getting account information.
+We'd like to include it in mobile application and ensure it's use is formalised in a "contract".

+   Add the `description` attribute to the domain and ensure that it's used when displaying the account summary (`getAccountDisplay`).

    Add an **assertion** in the mobile app's _contract_ to verify the description field is valid.
 Run the test. **Hint:** look in `MobileConsumerAccountSummaryPactTest.java`.
 Ensure you have as assertion along the lines of `assertThat(account.getDescription()).isNotEmpty()`, then use the IDE to create the method and attribute in the domain object. **Don't add the description to the mock server yet.**

-1. You should see the test fail until you simulate the server sending back the description.
+1. You should see the test fails until you simulate the server sending back the description.

    Add the description field to the expected response in the contract (`MobileConsumerAccountSummaryPactTest`).
 Re-run the test and see it pass.

    > This is simulating the server sending back an additional JSON field.
 Have a think how you could test, if it is returning it already.

-1. From the mockServer, try preventing the server from sending the `description` field back in JSON.
+1. In the mock server, try preventing the server from sending the `description` field back in JSON.
 Does anything break for the mobile app?

 1. Remove or comment out the `account-service` code that returns the description.
 What happens in the mobile application when you restart the service?

 1. Display the description in the mobile app. **Hint:** look in `accountSummaryView.html` and `accountListView.html`.

 1. You have now re-defined what you expect from the producer.
 See the logs from running the consumer test.
 You should see `Writing pact mobile_consumer -> account_provider to file target/pacts/mobile_consumer-account_provider.json`.
-This is the contract!!!!!
+This is the contract.

    Open it up and have a look at the contents.

-> If we were to give the contract (JSON) to the producer they will know how we are using their API ... this is the contract exchange.
+> If we were to give the contract (JSON) to the producer they will know how we are using their API - this is the _contract exchange_.

 ### Then we give the contract to the Producer